“That’s what birth is, it’s improv.” —Jamie Rose Lyle

 Jamie also feels strong and more comfortable because of belly dance.
 Throughout our conversation she listed the ways her body feels as a result of dance; “I really feel like the dancing helps me feel strong, my stomach muscles are holding up my belly, I literally feel like my back is so supported, I can walk more comfortably and everything because of belly dance, my hips aren’t tight, if I could just keep my muscles doing this, it feels really good, it’s the kind of movement my body needs right now.”

 And according to Jamie, she can do things with her body that she couldn’t do in her first pregnancy.
 For example, she can get into the traditional birth squat now, “and I for sure was not doing belly rolls when I was pregnant with (Jackson),” she said.
 Out of a vocabulary of 300 dance moves, Jamie said there are only two that aren’t comfortable, “just knowing that I can do those positions fully helps my confidence.”

 Finally, in contrast to her first labor, where Jamie said she knew she had to try hard to relax, her goal is not to try so hard this time.
-She anticipates the improv nature of tribal belly dance to be one of the best preparations of childbirth and that it will help her with this.
-“Before when I danced, it was always choreographed, tribal is improv style which will be a huge help in birth."
+She anticipates the improv nature of belly dancing to be one of the best preparations of childbirth and that it will help her with this.
+“Before when I danced, it was always choreographed, but belly dancing is improv style which will be a huge help in birth.”
 She said that all her belly dance performances have been while she has been pregnant and she has to decide which moves to do in live time.
 Just like dance, she said, “I just have to trust my body and not think too much and let myself go.
-That’s what birth is, its improv.”
+That’s what birth is, it’s improv.”